bernard357/mcp-watch/docs/questions.md

 ### How to run the pump interactively?

-Go to the server over SSH, and launch the server from the command-line:
+Use a terminal window, or go to the server over SSH, and launch execution from the command-line:

 ```bash
 $ python pump.py
 ```

+Break the infinite pumping loop if needed with the keystroke `Ctrl-X`.

 ### How to make the pump more verbose?